-- 5.2.5 Transmission Belt Adjustment: - a) Stop engine and remove spark plug wire(s). - b) To tighten transmission belt, loosen the 3/8" nyloc nut on transmission belt idler pulley.
-Slide bolt inward in slot and retighten nyloc nut. - c) When properly adjusted, the belt should have 1/2" of deflection with three pounds of pressure on the belt midway between the transmission and engine pulley.
+- 5.2.5 Transmission Belt Adjustment: - Stop engine and wait for all moving parts to stop.
+Remove key or spark plug wire(s). - b) To tighten transmission belt, loosen the 3/8" nyloc nut on transmission belt idler pulley.
+Slide bolt inward in slot and retighten nyloc nut. - c) When properly adjusted, the belt should have 1/2" (12 mm) of deflection with three pounds (13.3 Nt) of pressure on the belt midway between the transmission and engine pulley.